Type 2 diabetes

 Symptoms of type 2 diabetes

 Type 2 diabetes can cause serious health complications.
 That's why it is very important to know how to spot type 2 diabetes symptoms.
 Even pre-diabetes can increase the chance of heart disease just like type 1 or type 2 diabetes.
 Talk to your doctor about preventative measures you can take now to reduce the chance of type 2 diabetes and heart disease.

 The symptoms of type 2 diabetes due to high blood sugar may include:

 Seek medical advice if you have any type 2 diabetes symptoms or if you have further questions about type 2 diabetes.
 It’s important to get diabetes testing and start a treatment plan early to prevent serious diabetes complications.

 Type 2 diabetes may not be diagnosed until health complications have occurred.
 Most often, with type 2 diabetes there are no diabetes symptoms or a very gradual development of the above symptoms of type 2 diabetes.
-In fact, about a third of all people who have type 2 diabetes don't know they have it.
+In fact, about 600,000 people in the UK have type 2 diabetes but don't know they have it.

 Other symptoms of type 2 diabetes may include: